-We chose the 9 pin 6H30Pi Gold triode tube from Electro-Harmonix because of its growing reputation for sonic excellence, robust long-life, and the fact that it’s a contemporary tube that isn’t likely to go out of production for a long time to come.
+Two 6H30 triode tubes – We chose the 9-pin 6H30Pi Gold triode tube from Electro-Harmonix as our default because of its growing reputation for sonic excellence, robust long-life, and the fact that it’s a contemporary tube that isn’t likely to go out of production for a long time to come.
 Two 6H30 tubes are used to provide a dedicated 2 channel tube for each stereo channel to ensure optimal channel separation and stereo imaging.
 Balanced models use both channels of each tube while the single-ended model only uses one channel in each tube.

 Tube rolling possibilities

 Tube rollers will be pleased to note that the TBP.V3 allows you to substitute the stock 6H30 tube with any tube from the 6DJ8 / ECC88 / 6922 / 7308 family of tubes which opens up a big wide world of tube rolling possibilities.
 These alternative tubes often deliver a more lush tube sound than the more neutral stock 6H30.
 More info on tube rolling the buffer can be found here.

 Since the TPB.V3 relies on an output coupling capacitor to pass through the audio signal, the performance of that capacitor becomes the ultimate limiting factor in performance.
 We employ a good yet modest stock polypropylene output coupling capacitor that can be upgraded to either an excellent high performance V-Cap ODAM (oil damped advanced metallized) capacitor or the quite pricey V-Cap CuTF (copper foil fluoropolymer film) capacitor for those seeking the ultimate in performance.